 The Nexus 6 should be with us any day now, and if this alleged benchmark is anything to go by, it will be an absolute monster.

 Geekbench claims to have put the handset – aka the Motorola Shamu – through its paces.
-The results are very impressive, especially for what should be a budget device.

 It seems very similar to the Galaxy Note 4‘s results on Geekbench.